api3dao/oev-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

 ### Parallel Auctions

-The Auctioneer run parallel auctions for each proxy address and chain listed on the [API3 Market](https://market.api3.org/).
+The Auctioneer runs auctions in parallel for each proxy address and chain listed on the [API3 Market](https://market.api3.org/).

 For each proxy there is a separate auction round that takes place.
 The auction round is documented in the
-[Auction Cycle](/reference/oev-network/overview/auction-cycle.html) page but there are some nuances in the auctioneer state that are discussed here.
+[Auction Cycle](/reference/oev-network/overview/auction-cycle.html) page but there are some nuances in the auctioneer state that are noted here.

 For each proxy the following checks are done by auctioneer during an auction round to filter out non-qualifying bids: